George Clooney, Gladys Knight among Kennedy Center honorees

 U2 has sold 170 million albums and been honored with 22 Grammys.
 The band’s epic singles include “I Still Haven’t Found What I’m Looking For,” “Pride (In the Name of Love)” and “Sunday Bloody Sunday.”
 Lead singer Bono has also become known for his philanthropic work to eradicate poverty and to raise awareness about AIDS.

-Composer and conductor Tania Leon said during an interview when the honorees were announced that she wasn’t expecting “anything spectacular” when the Kennedy Center initially reached out to her.
-After all, she’s worked with the Kennedy Center numerous times over the years going back to 1980 when she was commissioned to compose music for a play.
+Composer and conductor León said during an interview when the honorees were announced that she wasn’t expecting “anything spectacular” when the Kennedy Center initially reached out to her.
+After all, she’s worked with the Kennedy Center numerous times over the years going back to 1980, when she was commissioned to compose music for a play.

 Follow Santana on Twitter @ruskygal.